Kubernetes Lifecycle Intelligence

 Three releases per year.
 Kubernetes releases a new minor version approximately every four months — roughly in April, August, and December.
 Each release introduces new features, API changes, and deprecations.

 Three versions supported at once.
 At any point, only the three most recent minor versions receive upstream patches.
-When 1.36 shipped, 1.32 dropped off support.
+When 1.36 shipped, 1.33 entered its final maintenance window.
 This is the version skew window — and it moves every four months.

 14-month support window.
 Each version is supported for approximately 14 months from its release date.
 The final two months are "maintenance mode" — only critical security fixes are backported, not general bug fixes.